raymanaeron/rusty_websocket/readme.md

 ## JavaScript Client Flow

 - `createClient(name, url, topics, publishAction)` registers a name, subscribes to topics, and sends a structured JSON message
+- Each publish uses `try/catch` to detect disconnected state
 - Incoming messages are decoded and logged with publisher, topic, payload, and timestamp

 ---